-My second suggestion, especially if you’re pro PC would be to download the app My Fitness Pal.
-My fitness Pal is a free app available to MAC as well as PC products.
+My second suggestion (especially if you’re pro PC) would be to download the app My Fitness Pal.
+This is a free app available to MAC as well as PC products.
 It’s designed to count calories and track diet.
 It helps identify hidden sugar, quantify macros and sends you warnings when you’re close to reaching your daily limit.

-If you’re old school and prefer to write everything by hand, that’s ok too.
+If you’re old school and prefer to write everything by hand, that’s okay too.
 I often prefer this method because it can be easier to jot down numbers on the go.
 The only issue with this method is that it does require you to have knowledge of dietary counts.
-This is where one of the Apps can really come in handy.
+This is where one of the electronic apps can really come in handy.

 If none of these approaches appeal to you, or if you’d prefer to have a menu plan created to fit your individual needs you’re welcome to contact me directly at email@example.com.

 Alright friends, we’re just nearly reaching the end of our Keto Diet Masterclass.
 Now I realize there is still SO much to cover and we’re basically just skimming the surface.
-In an effort answer some of your lingering questions I’ve compiled 5 more tips to ensure your success.
+In an effort answer some of your lingering questions I’ve compiled 6 more tips ensuring your success.

 6 Tips to Keto Success

-Third, limit dairy intake.
 Dairy is a fully loaded topic.
-One that I’ve devoted an entire lesson to within my signature program, Breaking up with Sugar.
+One that I’ve devoted an entire lesson to within my signature program, Keto Crush.
 Just know that Dairy contains lactose, which is essentially milk sugar.
 Depending on which ketogenic program you’re following you’ll receive mixed reviews on whether or not dairy is an acceptable component of the ketogenic diet.
-In my option it’s best limited or reserved for an acceptable cheat.
+In my option, it’s best limited or reserved for an acceptable cheat.